TuysuzTavsan/GodotNetworkEnet/README.md

 > [!IMPORTANT]
-> I do not own any assets used for in this project.
-Thanks for making these assets.
+> I do not own any assets used in this project.
+Thanks for making these assets and sharing them.
 > - 1-https://pixelfrog-assets.itch.io/tiny-swords
 > - 2-https://pixelfrog-assets.itch.io/pirate-bomb
 > - 3-https://seartsy.itch.io/free-pirate